significa/1password-secrets/README.md

   secret/password manager and then delete the file.
   1password-secrets enables a leaner management of secrets via 1password.
 When passing a fly app name, it automatically finds and imports secrets on 1password to Fly.
-This way you ensure developers always keep secrets up-to-date and never any files on disk.
+This way you ensure developers always keep secrets up-to-date and never in any files on disk.

 Motivation: Using 1password avoids the need for another external secret management tool and keeps the access control in a centralised place that we already use.